 palemoon -v

-The exact version changes as new releases land in the archive, but the verified output format stays the same.
+The exact version changes as new releases land on the official mirrors, but the verified output format stays the same.

 Launch Pale Moon on Ubuntu